Doctor Who Logo

 The first logo appeared in 1963 when William Hartnell played the Doctor.
 The center features the series title in the grotesque One Three.
 The letters are sans-serif, translucent white—the word “Who” is elongated vertically.
 White spots are visible in the background, shining through the inscription.
 The overall background is black.

 This emblem was used for four seasons.
-It also appears in Frederick Muller’s novels and in the Doctor Who Annual comic.
+It also appears in Frederick Muller’s novels and Doctor Who Annual comic.
 An updated version was used for the 50th-anniversary special “The Day of the Doctor.”

 1967 – 1970